mikeholler/pyty/README.markdown

 ---------------

-I certainly didn't write this without inspiration, and if my program inspires you, all the better!
-Feel free to fork, modify, and pull request.
-Or, of you're not that outgoing, at least open an issue if you'd like a feature added or find something wrong with the program.
+I certainly didn't write this without inspiration, and if my program inspires you, all the better! **Feel free to fork, modify, and/or pull request.** Or, of you're not that outgoing, at least open an issue if you'd like a feature added or find something wrong with the program.
 I love collaborating with people, so bring it on!

 Enjoy!